willowcheng/willowcheng.github.io/index.md

 ---
 layout: page
 lang: en
-title: Home
+title: Willow Cheng
+description: |-
+  Observing by visual, sound and code, imaging on top of my head to craft creation.
+  This is the space that hosts my blog and portfolio, which are made by love.
-landing-title: Hi, I’m Willow, into visual, sound and brain
+landing-title: I’m Willow Cheng, into visual, sound and brain
+landing-subtitle: The space that hosts my blog and portfolio, which are made by
 ---

 <section id="banner" class="index major">